 24. Tiger Shark Location

-- It found in deep waters but also sometimes move into the channels to approach the prey in shallow waters.
+- It is found in deep waters but also sometimes moves into the channels to approach the prey in shallow waters.

-- Other locations of the Tiger Sharks include off Australia, Africa, China, India, and Indonesia.
+- Other locations of the Tiger Sharks include Australia, Africa, China, India, and Indonesia.

 Tiger Shark Florida

 - Tiger Shark is one of the shark species commonly found in Florida.

 - Open waters of the ocean, river mouths, and shallow bays are their habitat in Florida.

 - As Tiger Sharks have a wide habitat range, they are also abundantly found in Hawaii.